Five-year Goals and Associated Interim Benchmarks

 Progress on these goals and metrics will be achieved through the hard work and commitment of institutional leaders, faculty, and staff.
 In that spirit, University of North Carolina School of the Arts has identified these contributions that University of North Carolina School of the Arts aspires to make to the UNC Strategic Plan over the next five years.

-From UNC School of the Arts: The University of North Carolina School of the Arts is a top-ranked performing, visual, and moving image arts conservatory preparing high school, undergraduate, and graduate students for professional careers in the arts.
-As North Carolina’s only university dedicated exclusively to the arts, UNCSA has a responsibility to reach, train, and graduate students who are the most talented and have the greatest artistic potential in our state.
-Among the most revered in history, the artists we teach shape our world by enriching our culture and feeding our souls.
-Artists and their creations and services also contribute more than $877.8 billion to the U.S. economy.
-With the global entertainment industry changing rapidly and constantly, UNCSA is creating the future of the arts by training students from all walks of life to be innovative and entrepreneurial.
-UNCSA is making substantial progress toward our five-year performance goals, meeting or exceeding the targets for all metrics except two.
-This progress will guarantee that the university will continue to lead the future of the arts in North Carolina.
+From UNC School of the Arts: The University of North Carolina School of the Arts is North Carolina’s only university devoted entirely to training talented students to become professional artists in the fields of dance, design and production, drama, filmmaking, and music.
+UNCSA reaches, trains and graduates students who have the most extraordinary artistic potential in our state.
+Artists shape our world by enriching our culture and feeding our souls.
+They also contribute billions to our local, state, national, and international economies.
+With the global arts and entertainment industry changing rapidly and constantly, UNCSA is creating the future of the arts by training high school, undergraduate, and graduate students from all walks of life to be innovative and entrepreneurial.
+UNCSA has made substantial progress toward our five-year performance goals, guaranteeing that the university will continue to lead the arts in North Carolina and beyond.

 By fall 2021, UNCSA will enroll 150 rural students, a 7% increase over 2016 levels (10 additional rural students over a base of 140).*

 Update: In fall 2020, UNCSA exceeded its goal of 147 rural students with an actual count of 154 rural students.
 UNCSA is currently exceeding the fall 2021 goal of 150 and is on track to surpass it.